 - 99443 – Telephone therapy (psychiatrist) – limit 3 units/hours per application

-We strongly recommend against using these CPT codes when billing.
+We strongly recommend against using these telehealth CPT codes for therapy when billing.

 - 99201 – 99215 – Evaluation and Management Service Codes